 ½ cup lemon juice (from about 3-5 lemons)

 zest of 5–6 lemons

-In a Cuisinart (or however you usually make pie crust), mix the flour, butter, and powdered sugar until just combined (it’ll still be a little crumbly but should hold together when squeezed).
+In a food processor, pulse cubed butter, 350g flour, 65g powdered sugar, and ¼ tsp fine sea salt until just combined (it’ll still be a little crumbly but should hold together when squeezed).
 Press into the bottom of a greased 9×13-inch baking dish and smooth it out as best you can.
-Prick the crust with a fork several times (this is to prevent too much puffing), then bake for 20 minutes, or until the top is golden brown.
+Prick the crust with a fork several times (this is to prevent too much puffing), then bake for 35-40 minutes, or until the top is fully golden brown.
 Let cool for at least 20 minutes.

-Mix 290g sugar, 4 eggs, ¼ tsp fine sea salt, 35g flour, 1 tsp baking powder, ½ cup lemon juice, and lemon zest with a whisk until just emulsified.
+Mix 290g sugar, 4 eggs, ¼ tsp fine sea salt, 35g flour, 1 tsp baking powder, ½ cup lemon juice, and lemon zest with a whisk until just combined.
 Slowly pour the lemon mixture over the crust.
-Bake for 30 minutes.
+Bake for about 30 minutes, until solid.

 Let the bars cool completely before slicing into squares, then dust with powdered sugar either in a fun pattern or fully covered.
 Enjoy!

 […] understand it’s essentially a tray bake with a cookie base and some sort of topping—like a lemon bar, millionaire’s shortbread, or crumble bars.
 The slices I’ve tried have been […]